Column: Voters said ‘we will build a college’ 75 years ago

 Maybe you remember skinny men in fedora hats and shirt sleeves riding atop boxcars; maybe you remember a grimy, gaunt man going door to door through backyards asking for a sandwich; you may remember kids chasing stray chickens at the produce plants and offering their birds door to door for a dime apiece.
 Maybe you remember the boy in your class who had but one overall.

-The thing puzzling: for a couple of years now -- oh, longer than this -- newspaper pundits and television's chatter heads have been talking hard times.
+The thing puzzling: for a couple of years now - oh, longer than this - newspaper pundits and television’s chatter heads have been talking about hard times.
 Ninety-one percent of the work force goes to jobs every day but relentless focus is on the nine percent who are jobless.
-Some people can't make tax payments or house payments.
+Some people can’t make tax payments or house payments.